ReSpec to EPUB

 Convert an ISO formatted date to a more readable format.

-tags are replaced by space and all other tags are removed.
+Remove any XML/HTML tags from the input; <br/> tags are replaced by space and all other tags are removed.

 Filter XML entities in an xhtml code, and turn them into their equivalent hexadecimal Unicode point

-“Slice” a long text into lines separated by the (HTML) <br/>
+“Slice” a long text into lines separated by the (HTML) <br/> tag.
+Used as a rudimentary tool

 when adding the title lines to an SVG content.